 DMDD or Bipolar

-About Disruptive Mood Dysregulation Disorder (DMDD): Bipolar is overall controversial, especially with kids, some say it’s overdiagnosed, it’s definitely stigmatized, and the treatment is usually very complex.
+About Disruptive Mood Dysregulation Disorder (DMDD): Bipolar is overall controversial, especially with kids, some say the issues are dramatic, it’s definitely stigmatized, and the treatment is usually very complex.
 DMDD is a childhood condition of extreme irritability, anger, and frequent, intense temper outbursts.
-These symptoms go beyond being a “moody” child and it requires clinical attention and usually multiple medications.
+These symptoms go beyond being a “moody” child and it requires clinical and immediate attention.

 What’s The Problem?